JonmarCorpuz/SecondBrain/Cyber Security - Access Control.md

 Physical access control restricts entry to physical locations (Ex: *Locks*, *Keys*, *Access cards*, *Biometric scanners*, *etc.*)

-## LAC
+## Logical Access Control

-Logical access control regulates access to digital resources using a various authentication, authorization, and encryption mechanisms in order to protect data and resources and ensure that only authorized users can access them and perform actions on them
+LAC regulates access to digital resources using a various authentication, authorization, and encryption mechanisms in order to protect data and resources and ensure that only authorized users can access them and perform actions on them

 * Uses various authentication mechanisms (Ex: *Passwords*, *Biometrics*, *Smart cards*, *etc.*)
 * Uses various authorization mechanisms (Ex: *Access control lists*, *RBAC*, *etc.*)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

-## NAC
+## Network Access Control

-Network Access Control governs access to computer networks and resoures based on the identity and security posture of the devices seeking to connect
+NAC governs access to computer networks and resoures based on the identity and security posture of the devices seeking to connect

 * Enforces security policies to ensure that only compliant and trusted devices are allowed to access the network

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

-## MAC
+## Mandatory Access Control

-Mandatory Access Control is a security model that enforces access control policies based on a system of security labels and access rules defined by a central authority
+MAC is a security model that enforces access control policies based on a system of security labels and access rules defined by a central authority

 * A security label is a label that indicates a network resource or asset's sensitivity or classification level and is typically represented as security clearances, security classifications, or sensitivity levels
 * Access rules are predefined rules that dictate which users or processes can access specific resources based on their security labels (Access decisions are made by comparing the security labels of the user and the requested resource against the access rules defined by the central authority)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

-## DAC
+## Discretionary Access Control

-Discretionary Access Control is a security model that regulates access to resources based on the discretion of resource owners
+DAC is a security model that regulates access to resources based on the discretion of resource owners

 * Resource owners have full control over who can access their resources and what level of access is granted
 * Resource owners have the authority to set access permissions for that resource (Ex: *Read*, *Write*, *Execute*, *etc.*)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

-## RBAC
+## Role-Based Access Control

-Role-Based Access Control is a policy-based access control model that assigns permissions to users based on their roles within an organization
+RBAC is a policy-based access control model that assigns permissions to users based on their roles within an organization

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/kokjojoojojohhohuouoorjhgoojgorjgorjgorgjrojg.png)